lemakefyalew/alx-higher_level_programming/0x0E-SQL_more_queries/README.md

-More on SQL database queries
+More on SQL database queries.
+Manupilating the database